ygokmen/mag-drop/readme.txt

 Empty mag throw simulation: while reloading a depleted mag (ammo null), A.I and player both, unit will drop an empty magazine on ground.
 Simulation uses relative velocity with randomization and sound effect when hit on ground.

 If reloaded weapon supports proxy magazine tech, mod will get the magazine model accordingly.
 If not, it will spawn a generic rifle magazine model.

-This mod uses arma3's own physx based particle system.
-Performance impact is zero to none.

 [B]ChangeLog:[/B] [SPOILER]
+ V1.24 - 04-11-2019;
+  - Added: Custom magazine rotation method for simple objects
+  - Added: Locality method for complete DS & multiplayer support (@spectre)
+  - Added: Magazine Wells support using CBA_compatibleMagazines (@dedmen)
+  - Added: Above sea or above ground detection (now works on Carrier)
+  - Fixed: Mod now works fine on headless / connected client vice-versa
+  - Tweak: Improved compatibility: Any magazine defined with special model will be utilized

  V1.23 - 04-08-2019 hotfix2;
   - Modname changed to "magazine simulation A3"
   - Minor animation & sound tweaks
  V1.23 - 04-06-2019;
   - Fixed: Mod not working on RHS class soldiers now fixed
   - Fixed: Magazines spawning random bug is gone for good!